ammbra/developer/java-panama/introduction.md

 Project Panama also tackles Single Instruction Mulitple Data programming in Java.
 SIMD is a programming technique that leverages Vector Units embedded in CPUs to produce more performant code.

-In practice, there are, in Java 20, 2 APIs that are developed under the Panama umbrella:
+In practice, there are, in Java 19, 2 APIs that are developed under the Panama umbrella:
-- the Foreign Function & Memory API (Second Preview)
+- the Foreign Function & Memory API (Preview)
-- the Vector API (Fifth Incubator)
+- the Vector API (Fourth Incubator)

 Moreover, jextract is a tool also developed under the same umbrella.